Difference Between Interpreter and Compiler

 Key Difference between Interpreter and Compiler

 - Once a program is compiled, no other installations are required.
-Compiler simplifies the process of distribution.
+The compiler simplifies the process of distribution.
 In addition to this, the code has the ability to perform on one specific platform.
 Here the operating systems may be different, or the processor may need different compiler versions of the program.
 The interpreter does not have to worry as the program is already distributed.
 Also, it can be distributed to different users on different platforms.
-But this involves the basic requirement where interpreter must run on particular platforms.
+But this involves the basic requirement where interpreters must run on particular platforms.
 The code can be distributed when in original form or when it has proceeded and is in the intermediate form.

 - When speed is a factor, it is the compiler that wins the race and loses it as well.
 Jumbled?
 Let us explain why it does both.
 A program, when compiled, is faster to run than an interpreted program.
 While it takes more time to compile and run when a program is interpreted.
 A compiler hence produces faster programs.
 Also, it is easier to optimize the compiler code.
 It is easier to optimize the code.
 One has the entire code upfront.
 Hence to optimize the code and make it faster, there are many ways.

 Interpreter vs Compiler Comparison Table